About Me

 Photographer: Mark Liflander.

-I also write about education and teaching.
-Several of my scholarly articles examine intersectional feminist approaches to teaching undergraduates in literary and gender studies classrooms.
-My thinking about higher education more broadly is influenced by my experience advancing the humanities and working on change initiatives across academia at the American Council of Learned Societies.
-For more about my teaching, advocacy, and work in higher education, please visit my LinkedIn profile.
+I also write about higher education and teaching.
+My thinking is influenced by the years I’ve spent teaching as well as my experience advancing the humanities and working on academic change initiatives at the American Council of Learned Societies.
+For more about my teaching, leadership, and work in higher education, please visit my LinkedIn profile.

 I’m an associate professor of gender studies at SUNY New Paltz, a regional public university, where I teach classes in gender and literary studies as well as creative nonfiction.
-I grew up in Oklahoma City and make the lower Hudson Valley in New York my home.
+I make the lower Hudson Valley in New York my home.

 Elsewhere: